ninagrosse/dotfiles/README.md

 ## Prerequisites
 To use the setup scripts, zsh and Homebrew need to be installed manually first.
 See their respective docs for instructions.
 After installing `setup_zsh.sh` should be run first, because `setup_brew.zsh` requires oh-my-zsh to be installed.
 If Homebrew isn't used or can't be installed, just skip its installation and setup.

-The settings in this repo's .gitconfig use [delta](https://dandavison.github.io/delta/installation.html) as the core.pager, so delta needs to either be installed (it is included in Brewfile) or core.pager needs to be overwritten at the end of `$HOME/.gitconfig`.
-Configurations for credentials etc. should be placed in `$HOME/.gitconfig` as well, so they don't get committed.
+The settings in this repo's .gitconfig use [delta](https://dandavison.github.io/delta/installation.html) as the core.pager, so delta needs to either be installed (it is included in Brewfile) or core.pager needs to be overwritten at the end of `$HOME/.gitconfig` after creating a new one with `setup_gitconfig.sh`.
+Configurations for credentials etc. should be placed in the newly created `$HOME/.gitconfig` as well, so they don't get committed.

 ## Installation
 Clone the repo to `$HOME/.dotfiles` (the path is important)